 I am expecting twins.
 Can I take two childbearing leaves, one for each baby?

 No. One paid childbearing leave is available per birth or adoption event.
 The number of children involved does not increase the length of paid childbearing, childrearing, or adoption leaves granted for that event.
-However, you may qualify for additional leave, as discussed in Question 10, below.
+However, you may qualify for additional leave, as discussed below.

 What if I need additional leave?

-The policy’s paid childbearing, childrearing, and adoption leaves are independent of leaves taken pursuant to the provisions of the Family Medical Leave Act (FMLA).
-Accordingly, faculty members also may be eligible for additional unpaid FMLA leave, assuming that they meet the FMLA’s eligibility requirements, though faculty family leaves are counted toward the maximum entitlement of 12 weeks of FMLA leave in a 12 month period.
+Faculty members also may be eligible for additional unpaid FMLA leave, assuming that they meet the FMLA’s eligibility requirements, though faculty family leaves are counted toward the maximum entitlement of 12 weeks of FMLA leave in a 12 month period.
 For additional information on FMLA leave, please refer to the “Personal Leaves of Absence” provision in the Faculty Handbook, available online at: https://www.northwestern.edu/provost/docs/faculty_handbook_2018.pdf.

-What responsibilities do I have to ensure that my existing academic commitments are addressed while I am on Faculty Family Leave?
+What academic responsibilities do I have while I am on Faculty Family Leave?

 What is the status of my health insurance benefits while I am on Faculty Family Leave?

 While a faculty member is on paid leave, Northwestern will continue to pay its share of health insurance premiums, and the faculty member will be responsible for his or her portion of premiums.
-Additional information regarding benefits is available on the Northwestern University HR Benefits page.
+Additional information regarding benefits is available online at: https://www.northwestern.edu/hr/benefits/.

-If I do not believe my department chair or school dean is dealing fairly with me regarding my access to Family Leave, is there any opportunity for appeal?
+If I do not believe my department chair or school dean is dealing fairly with me regarding my Family Leave where can I get assistance?

-Yes.
 Concerns about actions of a department chair should be directed to the school dean.
-If your concern involves actions at the level of the school dean, you should discuss your concerns with the Associate Provost for Faculty (847-491-8543) as soon as possible following the contested decision.
+If your concern involves actions at the level of the school dean, you should discuss it with the Associate Provost for Faculty firstname.lastname@example.org.

 Whom should I contact if I have questions about the Faculty Family Leave Policy?

 Faculty members are encouraged to discuss any questions or issues relating to the Family Leave policy with their respective Department Chairs, designated administrator within the faculty member’s school Dean’s or Faculty Affairs Office, and/or the Office of the Provost.
 See the contact list at the beginning of this document.